 We challenge you, the reader, to find a SINGLE American shooter from USSOCOM ( you know, the guys that have done all the heavy lifting these last 14 years of fighting GWOT), OGA, SOF unit, whatever, that would ever advise this carriage.
 For that matter, find us anyone anywhere who is a legitimate and serious pipe-hitter that would do so.
 We have already begun the same trivial pursuit without success.
 We acknowledge Zero as a dude that has a lot of cool guy gear and can shoot better than most of our minions.
 The dude can shoot, no question.
 This can be entertaining to watch, if nothing else.
 But, much like shooting a pistol and rifle at the same time in a spinning circle, the sock holster is a terrible idea which did not need to be pushed out to the masses.

-You can watch what you want, believe in what you want to believe in, and shoot however you want to shoot as long as you follow the law.
+We’re not lambasting everything about Instructor Zero, but this… Well, anyway, you can watch what you want, believe in what you want to believe in, and shoot however you want to shoot as long as you follow the law.
 But please do so with a sense of reason, logic and an objective mindset.
 Keep your socks on your feet (or busy with field expedient DNA collection) and not around your pistol.